Talk to Your Guide: (605) 252-9100

 Preparation

 Thoughtful preparation shapes the entire experience before you ever step outside.
 This section helps you understand what to bring, how to plan your days, and what to expect across seasons and landscapes.
 A little preparation makes exploring the Black Hills and Badlands feel smoother, calmer, and more enjoyable.
+You’ll find practical packing guidance based on real conditions, including wind, sudden temperature changes, sun exposure, and the mix of paved access and rugged terrain.

 daniel and mom family run business at contact my xo adventures